3 WORST Epcot Rides for Solo Travelers (Disney Solo Trip)

 1. The Sea with Nemo and Friends

-Not to be confused with the rides over at “The Land” like Soarin’ and Living with the Land, The Sea Pavilion is in a smaller building located to the Land’s right side.
+Not to be confused with the rides over at “The Land” like Soarin’ and Living with the Land, The Sea Pavilion is in a building located to the Land’s right side.

 First we’ll say that this ride is pretty slow going, similar to The Cat in the Hat ride at Islands of Adventure, or Under the Sea, Journey of the Little Mermaid in Disney’s Magic Kingdom